John Wansbrough: Research and thesis

 The Quran was written and collected in a long process over 200 years and thus cannot be attributed to Muhammad, being more recent than traditional accounts date it.
 The person of Muhammad would be a later invention, or at least, Muhammad cannot be related to the Quran.
 In later times, Muhammad had only the function to provide an own identity to the new religious movement according to the role model of a Prophet of the Old Testament.

-Thus, Wansbrough argued that the Quran "became a source for biography, exegesis, jurisprudence and grammar".Reynolds, "Quranic studies and its controversies", 2008: p.11 around the 2nd/3rd century AH in Abbasid Iraq (not the 1st-century Hijaz, Western Arabia) as traditionally dated and located.
-Specifically Wansbrough thinks it must have been completed by Ibn Hisham around the time he composed his Sīra of Muhammad because of the "preponderance of Quran-based (historicized) narratives therein".
+Thus, Wansbrough argued that the Quran "became a source for biography, exegesis, jurisprudence and grammar" around the 2nd/3rd century AH in Abbasid Iraq (not the 1st-century Hijaz, Western Arabia, as traditionally dated and located).
+Specifically Wansbrough thinks it must have been completed by Ibn Hisham around the time he composed his Sīra of Muhammad because of the "preponderance of Quran-based (historicised) narratives therein".
 Wansbrough thought evidence for the "seventh-century Hijaz" as the location of the Islam's origins was "[b]ereft of archaeological witness and hardly attested in pre-Islamic Arabic or external sources", but instead owed "its historiographical existence almost entirely to the creative endeavour of Muslim and Orientalist scholarhship".

-Wansbrough argued that variants of Quranic text are so minor that they are not "recollections of ancient texts that differed from the Uthmanic text" but the outcome of exegesis.Reynolds, "Quranic studies and its controversies", 2008: p.12 "Variants" in the form of multiple versions of the same story within the text of the Quran "are present in such quantity" that they rule out the theory of an "Urtext" (original text) or "even that of a composite edition produced by deliberations in committee".
+Wansbrough argued that variants of Quranic text are so minor that they are not "recollections of ancient texts that differed from the Uthmanic text" but the outcome of exegesis.
+"Variants" in the form of multiple versions of the same story within the text of the Quran "are present in such quantity" that they rule out the theory of an "Urtext" (original text) or "even that of a composite edition produced by deliberations in committee".

 And also that classical Arabic was developed later than the colloquial forms, "contemporaneously with the codification of the Quran."